Estonian gunboat Pikker: Black Sea

 After the war, the ship underwent reconstruction in Tallinn, then sailed to Sevastopol, where work continued at the Sevmorzavod shipyard.
 The vessel was adapted to its original, representative function.
 The guns were removed, and only light armament was installed.
 The ship was equipped with radar and sun awnings, new furniture was added, and more motorboats and lifeboats were included.
 The ship received a new name, Rion (Рион), on June 21 or July 21, 1948.

 Rion was assigned as an escort for the yacht Angara.
 It hosted the highest leaders of the Soviet Union and allied states, such as Joseph Stalin, Leonid Brezhnev, Josip Broz Tito, and Nikita Khrushchev, who sailed on it from Izmail to Sevastopol.

 In 1961, the ship was decommissioned from the Soviet Navy and handed over to Moscow State University.
 The Sevastopol shipyard converted it into a research vessel, including the installation of a boom-type trawl.
-Under the new name Moskowskij Uniwiersitiet (Московский университет), it was used for Black Sea research from bases in Sevastopol and Yalta.
+Under the new name Moskovskiy universitet (Московский университет), it was used for Black Sea research from bases in Sevastopol and Yalta.
 It was decommissioned in 1972.